 We are a specialty finance company that provides debt and equity financing for sustainable infrastructure projects.
-Formed more than 30 years ago, we focus on profitable sustainable infrastructure projects that increase energy efficiency, provide cleaner energy sources, positively impact the environment or make more efficient use of natural resources.
-Since 2000, using our direct origination platform, we have provided or arranged approximately \$3.9 billion of financing in more than 450 sustainable infrastructure transactions.
+We focus on profitable sustainable infrastructure projects that increase energy efficiency, provide cleaner energy sources, positively impact the environment or make more efficient use of natural resources.
+We began our business more than 30 years ago, and since 2000, using our direct origination platform, we have provided or arranged over \$3.9 billion of financing in more than 450 sustainable infrastructure transactions.
 Over this period, we have become the leading provider of financing for energy efficiency projects for the U.S. federal government, the largest property owner and energy user in the United States.
-Our strategy in undertaking this offering is to expand our proven ability to serve the rapidly growing sustainable infrastructure market by increasing our capital resources, enhancing our financial structuring flexibility, expanding the types of projects and end-customers we pursue, and selectively retaining a larger portion of the economics in the financings we originate, while delivering attractive risk-adjusted returns to our stockholders.
+Upon completion of this offering, we plan to change our organizational structure by contributing Hannon Armstrong Capital, LLC to Hannon Armstrong Sustainable Infrastructure Capital, Inc., a Maryland corporation organized on November 7, 2012, in order to allow us to continue our business as a REIT.
+Our strategy in converting to a REIT and in undertaking this offering is to expand our proven ability to serve the rapidly growing sustainable infrastructure market by increasing our capital resources, enhancing our financial structuring flexibility, expanding the types of projects and end-customers we pursue, and selectively retaining a larger portion of the economics in the financings we originate, while delivering attractive risk-adjusted returns to our stockholders